-- practice learning (preparation for ‘Readiness for direct practice’, followed by a practice placement)
+- practice learning (10 days of verified practice experience in your normal workplace preparation for ‘Readiness for direct practice’, followed by a practice placement of 80 days)

 You will be expected to critically apply relevant knowledge, skills and values in a practice setting to a professional standard.
 This will entail demonstrating your analytical use of module concepts and research findings, showing a critical appreciation of a range of social work theories and methods, and evidencing your ability to apply them appropriately to practice.

 You will be required to demonstrate your ‘Readiness for direct practice’ before you undertake your first practice placement.
-Readiness for direct practice will be assessed by attending the compulsory residential weekend and completing a tutor-marked assignment.
-This is a regulatory requirement which you will need to evidence and if you do not pass the assessment of Readiness for direct practice you will be de-registered from the module.
+Readiness for direct practice will be assessed by attending online learning events, undertaking 10 days of verified practice in your normal workplace and completing a tutor-marked assignment.
+This is a regulatory requirement which you will need to evidence; and if you do not pass the assessment of Readiness for direct practice you will be de-registered from the module.